Wise, Revolut and Monzo, a small revolution for travelers and expatsFabian Piau | Saturday January 20th, 2018 - 07:06 PM

 After arriving in England, I quickly needed to open a local bank account where the currency is, of course, not the Euro, but the Pound Sterling.

 To deposit money into this account (while waiting for my first pay), I had to transfer money from my French account to my English account.
 In the pre-Brexit era when the Pound was very strong, it was a little painful… And like if it was not enough, my bank would also take its share with a rather exorbitant fee on my transfer.
 To avoid being ripped off twice, I looked on the Internet and browsed some forums looking for advice.
-I quickly decided to choose Wise.
+I quickly decided to choose Wise (previously known as TransferWise).

 The principle is simple and based on common sense.
 British people sometimes need euros, for example when they travel in Europe; conversely, European people need pounds when they come to England.
 Wise allows you to link these requests by acting as an intermediary.
 The company has accounts in different currencies and distributes the amounts between people.
 For example, for a transfer of 1000 euros to a British account (so about 900 pounds at the moment), the system may need 2 people (one person who wants to convert 400 pounds in euros and another who wants to convert 500 pounds in euros) or 3 people (who want to convert 300 pounds in euros each) or 9 people (who want to convert 100 pounds each).
 I guess you understand how the system works!